 For the most part, I agree.
 Germans aren’t rude.
 In fact, if I had to place a stereotype on the German people as a whole, I would say that they’re extremely polite.
 However, they are definitely more direct than Americans.
 If you ask a German for their opinion, they’re going to give it to you completely unfiltered, just like the best kind of beer.
 In some cases, they will even give you their opinion about you, or your actions, when you haven’t asked.
 From a friend or family member, this is (usually) a good thing.
 You should want your friends and family to be honest with you, so long as they’re tactful.

 The problem I’ve noticed most English-speaking expats complain about is when a German stranger or acquaintance decides to offer unsolicited advice or criticism.
-And, at the risk of sounding ultra-American, I agree; I also think it’s super rude.
+And, honestly, I agree; it’s super rude.

 Here’s the thing, though: I think these situations get exaggerated by other expats living in Germany.
-Yes, sometimes old ladies yell at you if you cross the street when the light is red.* People yell at you in the USA if you’re riding your bike on the road, even if you have every right to be there.
-So the shop girl told you that the skirt you’re trying on doesn’t suit you.
+Yes, sometimes old ladies yell at you if you cross the street when the light is red.
+People yell at you in the USA if you’re riding your bike on the road, though, even if you have every right to be there.
+So what if the German shop girl told you that the skirt you’re trying on doesn’t suit you?
 If you were on the fence, now you have a second opinion!
 Was a government official mean to you when you applied for your work VISA or residency?
-That sucks, but…how was your last visit to the DMV?
+That sucks, but…how was your last interaction with any government entity in America?